 We are one of Norway’s leading litigation firms, and represent both companies and private individuals.
-Every year, we litigate hundreds of cases before the district courts, the court of appeal and the Supreme Court.
+Each year we litigate hundreds of cases before the district courts, the courts of appeal and the Norwegian Supreme Court.

 Advokatfirmaet Hjort has 'exceptionally broad competences in Norwegian law' and is 'very hands on, business oriented and able to quickly find the best solutions to settle disputes'.

 Civil dispute resolution – business and commerce